 Preservation age is the minimum retirement age at which a superannuation fund member is normally able to access preserved benefits.
-The preservation age is currently 55, however as shown in the table below, it is being gradually increased so that it will ultimately be 60.
+The preservation age started at age 55 for those born before 1 July 1960.
+However as shown in the table below, it has gradually increased so as to ultimately be age 60 for everyone.

 |Date of birth||Preservation age|

 |1 July 1961 to 30 June 1962||57|

 |1 July 1962 to 30 June 1963||58|

 |On or after 1 July 1964||60|